vaibhavu-optimus/spring-petclinic-rest-angular-containers/README.md

 #### Spring Boot REST - Configuration Changes

 - **pom.xml**: Updates to include a Docker build profile using the `exec-maven-plugin` for building Docker images with Paketo buildpacks.
+- **type**: Addition of a Paketo bindings type file that enables Azure Application Insights.

 ### Container runtime